ryanmokeefe/js-dom-quotes/README.md

 - Select all of the subject elements
 - Select the navigation links
 - Select all the quotes in the "life" section.
-- Using relative selection, select the `<p>` element containing the second Mark Twain quote
-- Do the same using a query selector
 - Select the 'Quotes About Motivation' heading
+- Select the `<p>` element containing the **second** Mark Twain quote
+- Do the same, this time starting with `$("#mark-twain")` and using jQuery's DOM traversal methods

 Next:

 Once you find those, pick various items on the page and retrieve their objects.

 ### Bonus

 Using the console, add the author's last name, as a class, to one of the quotes.